OscarDS/pymemdyn/README.md

 Added support for Maestro ligand and allosteric .pdb files. (#15)
 Fixed bug in prod.mdp for gromacs (#16)
 Added .itp files required by topol.top to folder finalOutput so gromp command can be run from there (#17)
+Documentation is added to the folder /documentation and can be automatically updated with Sphinx.
+A new logfile is added (log.log) along with two different debug modes (`--debug`, `--debugFast`).

 ### Changes from version 1.5.2 to 1.6
 - March 8, 2023